Fletcher Building in a trading halt amidst financial review

 The company, at the time, also disclosed a $220m impairment against its Iplex Australia and Tradelink business units.

-Meanwhile, up to 50 Fletcher Building workers will walk off the job today while further industrial action is to take place outside the building giant's annual general meeting tomorrow.
+Meanwhile, up to 50 Fletcher Building workers will walk off the job today and more industrial action is to take place outside the building giant's annual general meeting tomorrow.

 According to First Union, which represents the striking workers, about 50 workers had already walked off the job from Fletcher-owned companies Laminex, Mico, Humes and Firth Concrete.

-"The strikes will continue tomorrow where the workers -- some coming from as far as Taupo -- will be protesting the Fletcher's AGM at the War Memorial Museum in Auckland at 10:30am," a union spokesman said in a statement.
+"The strikes will continue tomorrow where the workers - some coming from as far as Taupo - will be protesting the Fletcher's AGM at the War Memorial Museum in Auckland at 10:30am," a union spokesman said.

 The workers would be joined by community activists protesting the Fletcher-led development at Ihumatao, bordering the historic Ōtuataua Stonefields.

-Fletcher Building said pointed out in a statement that people unrelated to the company had been invited to participate in the demonstration.
+Fletcher Building said that people unrelated to the company had been invited to participate in the demonstration.

 "However we are expecting fewer than 45 people from three of our businesses to strike.